fluencelabs/deal/ts-client/README.md

 # Develop
 ## GraphQL Scheme Generation
 It generates typescripts for the graphQl schemes declared in [src/indexerClient/queries](src/indexerClient/queries) via fetched graphql schemes.
-Instruction rules are defined in [codegen.ts](codegen.ts).
+Instruction rules are defined in [codegen-deal-explorer-indexer.ts](codegen-deal-explorer-indexer.ts).

 Thus, TS files with `generated` key word you **should not rewrite manually**.